- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 Some third-party system maintenance software might fix the Bad Image DLL issue.

-There are different forms of system maintenance software, but some include repair tools that can fix a wide variety of PC issues.
+There are different forms of system maintenance software, but some include repair tools that can fix various PC issues.

 Restoro is a reliable third-party DLL fixer which uses a built-in automated system and an online library full of functional DLLs to replace and repair any files that might be corrupted or damaged on your PC.